 Taste of Home

-Once you’ve chosen the perfect roasting pan, place your trussed chicken on a rack in preparation for the next step.
+Once you’ve chosen the best roasting pan, place your trussed chicken, breast-side up, on a rack in preparation for the next step.

 Taste of Home